xaratustrah/iqtools/README.md

 ## Code Components

 ### IQBase class
 This class covers all required parameters to handle time domain IQ data and their representation in frequency domain.
 Cuts, slices etc. are also available.
+Also a set of windowing functions are available.

 ### iqtools
 Is a collection of commandline tools and additional functions that uses the IQBase class as main data type but additionally offers tools for plotting and accessing the data.
 Stand alone operation is also possible using